darrenjw/djwhacks/scala/Reminders.md

 ## Ensime

+From sbt run "gen-ensime" to create ensime project file.

+Then from emacs in a scala buffer, "M-ensime" to start up ensime

+* C-c C-v f - reformat source code
+* C-c C-b c - sbt compile
+* C-c C-b r - sbt run

 ## Eclipse (Scala IDE)

+From sbt run "eclipse" to create eclipse project files for importing into eclipse

 * Shift-Ctrl-F - Reformat file
 * Shift-Ctrl-W - Close all windows (from package explorer)